-- t You fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire initial investment. - t You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that may have the same downside market risk as an investment in the Least Performing Underlying. - t You are willing to accept the individual market risk of each Underlying and understand that any decline in the level of one Underlying will not be offset or mitigated by a lesser decline or any potential increase in the levels of the other Underlyings. - t You believe each Underlying will close at or above its Downside Threshold on the Final Valuation Date. - t You understand and accept that you will not participate in any appreciation in the level of any Underlying and that your potential return is limited to the Coupon payments. - t You can tolerate fluctuations in the price of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the levels of the Underlyings. - t You are willing to invest in the Notes based on the Coupon Rate indicated on the cover hereof - t You are willing to forgo dividends paid on the stocks included in the Underlyings. - t You are able and willing to invest in Notes that may be called early at JPMorgan Financial's election or you are otherwise able and willing to hold the Notes to maturity. - t You accept that there may be little or no secondary market for the Notes and that any secondary market will depend in large part on the price, if any, at which J.P.
+- t You fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire initial investment. - t You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that may have the same downside market risk as an investment in the Least Performing Underlying. - t You are willing to accept the individual market risk of each Underlying and understand that any decline in the level of one Underlying will not be offset or mitigated by a lesser decline or any potential increase in the levels of the other Underlyings. - t You believe each Underlying will close at or above its Downside Threshold on the Final Valuation Date. - t You believe each Underlying will close at or above its Initial Value on one of the specified Observation Dates (after an initial six-month non-call period). - t You understand and accept that you will not participate in any appreciation in the level of any Underlying and that your potential return is limited to the Coupon payments. - t You can tolerate fluctuations in the price of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the levels of the Underlyings. - t You are willing to invest in the Notes based on the Coupon Rate indicated on the cover hereof. - You are willing to forgo dividends paid on the stocks included in the Underlyings. - t You are able and willing to invest in Notes that may be called early (after an initial six-month non-call period) or you are otherwise able and willing to hold the Notes to maturity. - t You accept that there may be little or no secondary market for the Notes and that any secondary market will depend in large part on the price, if any, at which J.P.
 Morgan Securities LLC, which we refer to as JPMS, is willing to trade the Notes. - t You understand and accept the risks associated with the Underlyings. - t You are willing to assume the credit risks of JPMorgan Financial and JPMorgan Chase & Co. for all payments under the Notes, and understand that if JPMorgan Financial and JPMorgan Chase & Co. default on their obligations, you may not receive any amounts due to you including any repayment of principal.